-All modern tweezer type epilators have a head on top which contains the tips of the moving plates.
+All modern tweezer-type epilators have a head-on top which contains the tips of the moving plates.
 When the head rotates, these tips will come close to one another and then apart once per rotation.
-This causes the tip of the plates to first catch hairs between them in a tweezing action and then pull them out from the root, releasing them afterwards.
+This causes the tip of the plates to first catch hairs between them in a tweezing action and then pull them out from the root, releasing them afterward.

 As hairs have varying strengths and some may be more brittle than others, the tweezing action may sometimes cause the hairs to snap rather than to be pulled away.
 This can lead to stubble effect just as in the case of shaving.
 However, unlike shaving, tweezer epilators leave less stubble.
 Most modern epilators are of the tweezer type.